-But since determining who is financially accountable for services or repairs is regularly a heavily involved affair a€" and time spent waiting sometimes adds to the damage to the policyholder a€" insurance firms often decide to pay up front and assign blame after the fact.
-They then need a method to recoup the costs if, once the situation is fully assessed, they weren't responsible for the expense.
+But since figuring out who is financially accountable for services or repairs is often a tedious, lengthy affair – and time spent waiting often compounds the damage to the victim – insurance companies in many cases opt to pay up front and figure out the blame afterward.
+They then need a way to recover the costs if, in the end, they weren't responsible for the expense.

-How Does Subrogation Work?
+How Subrogation Works

 Why Do I Need to Know This?

-For starters, if your insurance policy stipulated a deductible, your insurance company wasn't the only one who had to pay.
-In a $10,000 accident with a $1,000 deductible, you have a stake in the outcome as well a€" to the tune of $1,000.
-If your insurance company is lax about bringing subrogation cases to court, it might opt to recoup its losses by boosting your premiums and call it a day.
-On the other hand, if it knows which cases it is owed and goes after them efficiently, it is acting both in its own interests and in yours.
-If all of the money is recovered, you will get your full $1,000 deductible back.
-If it recovers half (for instance, in a case where you are found one-half at fault), you'll typically get half your deductible back, based on the laws in most states.
+For one thing, if your insurance policy stipulated a deductible, it wasn't just your insurer who had to pay.
+In a $10,000 accident with a $1,000 deductible, you lost some money too – to be precise, $1,000.
+If your insurance company is unconcerned with pursuing subrogation even when it is entitled, it might choose to recoup its costs by ballooning your premiums and call it a day.
+On the other hand, if it has a knowledgeable legal team and pursues them enthusiastically, it is acting both in its own interests and in yours.
+If all is recovered, you will get your full deductible back.
+If it recovers half (for instance, in a case where you are found one-half responsible), you'll typically get $500 back, depending on your state laws.